American Breast Cancer Foundation

 CancerCare Co-Payment Assistance Foundation

-The CancerCare Co-Payment Assistance Foundation provides financial assistance for patients with breast, brain, lung, multiple myeloma, or thyroid cancer.
+The CancerCare Co-Payment Assistance Foundation provides financial assistance for patients with breast, brain, lung, multiple myeloma, neuro-endocrine tumors, pancreatic, or thyroid cancer.
 This foundation helps with insurance copayments to cover the cost of chemotherapy and targeted drugs associated with various cancers.
-Eligible patients must be undergoing chemotherapy or be prescribed a targeted drug; be covered by private insurance, by an employer health plan, or by Medicare Part B, C, or D; and have an adjusted gross income of up to 4 times the federal poverty level.
+Eligible patients must be undergoing chemotherapy or be prescribed a targeted drug; be covered by private insurance, by an employer health plan, or by Medicare Part B, C, or D.

 Cancer Financial Assistance Coalition